 On June 29, 2021 we announced that we acquired real property and related assets of a first-of-its-kind cannabis drying and midstream processing facility located in Monterey County, nearby our flagship cultivation operation.
-The 10-acre, 40,000 square foot processing facility will provide drying, bucking, trimming, sorting, grading, and packaging operations for up to 250,000 lbs. of wholesale cannabis flower annually.
+The acquisition is referred to in this registration statement as the "C Quadrant Acquisition."
+The 10-acre, 40,000 square foot processing facility provides drying, bucking, trimming, sorting, grading, and packaging operations for up to 250,000 lbs. of wholesale cannabis flower annually.
 The new facility will process nearly all the cannabis that we grow at our existing cultivation operations.
-Additionally, we are commissioning a new business unit called Lowell Farm Services ("LFS"), which will engage in fee-based processing services for regional growers from the Salinas Valley area, one of the largest and fastest growing cannabis cultivation regions in the country.
-LFS operations are expected to become operational during the third quarter of 2021.
+Additionally, we have commissioned a new business unit called Lowell Farm Services ("LFS"), which engages in fee-based processing services for regional growers from the Salinas Valley area, one of the largest and fastest growing cannabis cultivation regions in the country.